xuandat2001/Social-Media-Application/README.txt

         Finally, hold Ctrl and click on the link included in the console (it should be "http://localhost:5173/").

 Step 5: Here are a few test accounts for both users and admin:
+        username: Kiet ; password: 123
-        username: jett ; password: 123
+        username: Dat ; password: 123
-        username: Kaido ; password: 123
+        username: Tin ; password: 123

         For admin: Use the link "http://localhost:5173/admin" with the following account:
         username: admin
         password: admin

-Thank you and enjoy using the application!
+Thank you and enjoy using the LinkBridge application!